doublelipeng/CEDRex/README.md

-# LARKS-Transformer
+# CEDRex

-**LARKS-Transformer** — a transformer-based predictor for LARKS (Low-complexity Aromatic-rich Kinked Segments) in protein sequences.
+**CEDRex** — a transformer-based predictor for CEDR (Low-complexity Aromatic-rich Kinked Segments) in protein sequences.

-This repository contains the model code, training & evaluation scripts, and example notebooks for the LARKS Transformer described in our work.
+This repository contains the model code, training & evaluation scripts, and example notebooks for the CEDR Transformer described in our work.
 The model predicts whether each residue in a protein sequence belongs to a LARKS segment.

 ---